PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Background Related Work

 The Fourier Neural Operator (FNO) \citep{li_fourier_2020} established a foundation by performing spectral domain convolutions to capture global dependencies with excellent generalization.
 The field has since evolved with specialized architectures: message-passing networks \citep{brandstetter_message_2022} for complex geometries, Clifford neural networks \citep{brandstetter_clifford_2022} for physical invariances, and transformer-based approaches like GNOT \citep{hao_gnot_2023}, Transolver \citep{wu_transolver_2024}, and CViT \citep{wang_cvit_2025} that combine attention mechanisms with physical priors.

 For time-dependent PDEs, these models are typically applied autoregressively, predicting the next state from the current one.
-While they excel at one-step predictions on in-distribution data, they struggle with long-term stability.
-Small errors accumulate and amplify over multiple time steps, eventually causing catastrophic divergence -- one of the most significant barriers to deploying neural operators in real-world applications.
+While they excel at one-step predictions on in-distribution data, they struggle with long-term rollout stability.
+Small errors accumulate and amplify over multiple time steps, eventually causing catastrophic divergence, one of the most significant barriers to deploying neural operators in real-world applications.

-\paragraph{Strategies for Improving Rollout Stability.} Several approaches have been developed to address this challenge. \cite{Sanchez-Gonzalez2020} introduced adversarial training with random noise injection to build robustness against perturbations, while \cite{brandstetter_message_2022} proposed multi-step training where loss is computed over prediction sequences, allowing models to compensate for their own errors.
+\paragraph{Strategies for Improving Rollout Stability.} Several approaches have been developed to address this challenge.
+Sanchez-Gonzalez \textit{et al.} \cite{Sanchez-Gonzalez2020} introduced adversarial training with random noise injection to build robustness against perturbations, while Brandstetter \textit{et al.} \cite{brandstetter_message_2022} proposed multi-step training where loss is computed over prediction sequences, allowing models to compensate for their errors.